 Skip to content

-omni_var extension provides functionality for storing typed information in a transactional (and sub-transactional) scope.
+omni_var extension provides functionality for storing typed information in a transactional (and sub-transactional) and session scopes.

 This is most useful to maintain information across multiple queries in the transaction, particularly with RLS (Row Level Security) policies in mind.